Contacting HM Revenue & Customs (HMRC)

 What if I am blind or partially sighted?

 Can someone act on my behalf?

 There are over 10 million disabled people in the UK and most of these are HMRC customers.
-HMRC has a legal obligation under the Equality Act to provide an accessible service for all of its customers.
-You can find the latest report on how HMRC meets its obligation here.
+HMRC have a legal obligation under the Equality Act to provide an accessible service for all of their customers.
+You can find the latest report on how HMRC meet their obligation on GOV.UK.

 You can find out more information about what HMRC do and their responsibilities on the GOV.UK website.